June 21 - July 7

 ❋ Countries

-Kenya & Malawi with the option to extend your trip to Zanzibar.
+Kenya & Malawi with the option to extend your trip.

 ❋ Estimated Cost